-He recognizes further that the notion of creativity which he seeks to capture in his proposals excludes the primary conception of the scholars who inspired him:
+He recognizes that the notion of creativity which he seeks to capture in his proposals excludes the primary conception of the scholars who inspired him:

-So does the Cartesian question of how language can be used in its normal creative way, in a manner appropriate to situations, but not caused by them, incited and inclined, but not compelled.
-The mystery holds for even the simplest forms of voluntary motion.
+... the Cartesian question of how language can be used in its normal creative way, in a manner appropriate to situations, but not caused by them, incited and inclined, but not compelled.
+The mystery holds

-Justifiably, there is a valid claim as to the enormous progress that has been made in beginning to understand human language since the advent of his generative program:
+There is an obviously valid claim as to the enormous progress that has been made in beginning to understand human language since the advent of the generative program:

-A great deal has been learned about language since the Biolinguistic Program was initiated.
-It is fair to say, I think, that more has been learned about the nature of language, and about a very wide variety of typologically different languages, than in the entire two-thousand-five-hundred-year prior history of inquiry into language.
+A great deal has been learned about language since the Biolinguistic Program was initiated...more has been learned about the nature of language, and about a very wide variety of typologically different languages, than in the entire two-thousand-five-hundred-year prior history of inquiry into language.

-Finally, Chomsky inspires a new generation of linguists much in the way he has inspired two or three previously:
+The generative program inspires a new generation of linguists much in the way it has inspired two or three previously: